-The trees included in this report are growing around the edge of the application site.
-Some are on the boundary and some are just outside.
-The trees are small, young insignificant and unimportant.
+All of the trees included in this report are growing outside of the site but close to the site boundary.
+The trees are not particularly important to the local area.

+Two of the groups appear to have been planted as hedges that are developing into short lines of trees without management.
 All of the trees are included in the lowest retention category 'C' (shown grey on plan 1).